matthova/rpi-intro/README.md

 - When it's done, a message should pop up on the screen to let you know it's okay to remove the SD card.

 ### <a name="power"></a>Plug in your SD card and power up your Raspberry Pi
-Once the Pi Filler script is done running, remove the micro SD card, and place it into the Raspberry Pi's micro SD card slot.
-On the newer models, there's no satisfying "snap" when you slide the SD card in place.
-Don't worry, it should work just fine.
-Connect your wifi router to your Raspberry pi's Ethernet port using an ethernet cable.
-Finally, plug your power supply in to the wall, and connect the micro usb end of it into your raspberry pi.
+Once the Pi Filler script is done running:
+- remove the micro SD card, and place it into the Raspberry Pi's micro SD card slot. (note: On the newer models, there's no satisfying "snap" when you slide the SD card in place.
+Don't worry, it should work just fine.)
+- Connect your wifi router to your Raspberry pi's Ethernet port using an ethernet cable.
+- Finally, plug your power supply in to the wall, and connect the micro usb end of it into your raspberry pi.
 You should immediately see lights flashing.
 Hooray!

 ### <a name="ssh"></a>SSH'ing in to your Pi
 We need to find out where our raspberry pi is.
 One way to do this is using Bonjour.
-Download Bonjour Browser [here](http://www.tildesoft.com/files/BonjourBrowser.dmg).
+- Download Bonjour Browser [here](http://www.tildesoft.com/files/BonjourBrowser.dmg).
 Install the download and run it.
-Once it's running, you should see a list of devices available on your network.
-Open the "Workgroup Manager" tab.
+- Once it's running, you should see a list of devices available on your network.
+- Open the "Workgroup Manager" tab.
 You should see your device listed there, as "raspberrypi".
-If you open the "raspberrypi tab" you will see two numbers listed.
+- Open the "raspberrypi tab" next.
+You will see two numbers listed.
 The first one is your IP address.
-We're going to use this number to sign in to our raspberry pi.
-Note, don't use the ":9" at the end of your ip address
+We're going to use this number to sign in to our raspberry pi.(Note: don't use the ":9" at the end of your ip address)

 Open your "Terminal" program and type in the following below:
 ```
 ssh pi@<your ip address>
 ```
 (replace <your ip address> with your ip address)
-Once you hit enter.
-You may be propted with a dialog about fingerprints, just type "yes" and hit enter.
+Once you hit enter you may be propted with a dialog about "fingerprints".
+Just type "yes" and hit enter.
 You should then be prompted to enter a password.
 Type in "raspberry" for the password.
 Hooray, you just ssh'd in to your Raspberry Pi!

 ### <a name="config"></a>Customizing your Pi